Are window shutters worth it? is a really interesting question, and in my experience the answer will depend on a number of things.

 Fauxwood and Vinyl Shutters are perfect for bathrooms, kitchens and ensuites as they are totally waterproof.
-In my professional opinion MDF and Hardwood shutters should never be install in rooms where there is moisture or they are likely to get splashed as they could possibly warp or discolour over time.
+In my professional opinion MDF and Hardwood shutters should never be installed in rooms where there is moisture.
+They are likely to get splashed as they could possibly warp or discolour over time.

 All the shutter materials would be perfectly suitable for other rooms in your home.

-Something that might be worth considering with your bedroom shutter is a shutter with a blackout blind built into the shutter frame.
+Something you may consider with your bedroom shutter is a shutter with a blackout blind built into the shutter frame.
 This will give you the best of both…the look of a shutter but with the option of almost total blackout.
-This option will be more expensive but it is something worth considering as shutters on their own are not the best for blacking out your bedrooms.
+This is worth considering as shutters on their own are not the best for blacking out your bedrooms.